-- Support opinions and hypothesize on a broad range of concrete and abstract topics; - Distinguish main ideas from supporting information through syntactic, lexical and suprasegmental features; - Read Chinese newspapers and some academic publications; - Conduct interviews in Chinese; - Read about 1800 and write about 800 simplified Chinese characters; - Write composition in Chinese.
+- Able to answer questions with clear narration, comparison and description. - Discuss special fields of competence and interest with ease; - Support opinions and hypothesize on a broad range of concrete and abstract topics; - Distinguish main ideas from supporting information through syntactic, lexical and suprasegmental features; - Read Chinese online news and some academic publications; - Conduct interviews in Chinese; - Write composition in Chinese.